-6.7.4 ALBA Alumni Networking Platform
+5.8.5 Alba Alumni Networking Platform

 Students and alumni may join our alumni-networking platform: The ALBA Networker: www.albanetworker.com a dedicated website exclusive for Alba alumni which we also extend to our students for networking purposes.
-Students and alumni may log in with their LinkedIn or Facebook accounts (or create a new profile) and:
+Students and alumni may log in with their LinkedIn account (or create a new profile) and:

-- Find and reminisce with fellow alumni; see what they have been up to and stay in touch. - Give back to the School: Introduce, employ and mentor current ALBA students.
-Take part in the life of the School. - Network: Leverage the professional ALBA network to get introduced to people they should know. - Advance their career through ALBA connections working in top companies. - Post a job or apply for a job - Create or attend an event - Share photos and news
+- Be informed about the Career & Alumni Office's activities, events and news - Find and reminisce with fellow alumni; see what they have been up to and stay in touch. - Give back to the School: Introduce, employ and mentor current ALBA students.
+Take part in the life of the School. - Network: Leverage their professional ALBA network to get introduced to people they should know. - Advance their career through ALBA connections working in top companies. - Post a job or apply for a job

-6.7.5 AGBS Alumni Association
+5.8.6 AGBS Alumni Association